vegetable-w/natours-jp/readme.md

 # Natour-jp

 **Natour-jp** is a web application that enables users to browse and book guided tours across various destinations in Japan.
-Built with Node.js, Express, Mongoose, and MongoDB, it provides an easy and intuitive way for users to explore available tours and make reservations.
+Built with Node.js, Express, Mongoose, and MongoDB.

-## Live Demo

-You can access the live version of the application here: [Natour-jp Live](https://natours-japan-tours-18991a07f7f0.herokuapp.com/)

 ## Features

 - **Browse Tours**: Users can explore a list of available tours in Japan.
 - **Booking System**: Allows users to book tours and manage their reservations.
 - **User Authentication**: Backend implementation for secure login and registration (front-end signup UI pending).
+- **New Features**:
+  - **Comment System**: Users can leave comments on tours and engage with other users.
+  - **Video Upload**: Users can upload videos related to their tour experiences.
+  - **Favorites**: Users can save and manage their favorite tours.
+  - **Price Change Notifications (Upcoming Deployment)**: Users will receive real-time push notifications when the price of their favorited tours changes. _(This feature is not yet deployed on Heroku but will be included in future updates.)_

 ## Tech Stack

 - **Backend**: Node.js, Express
 - **Database**: MongoDB, Mongoose
+- **Frontend**: [React frontend repository](https://github.com/vegetable-w/natours-jp-react) for a modern and dynamic user experience.
-- **Frontend / Templating**: Pug for server-side rendering, JavaScript
+- **Templating (legacy)**: Pug for server-side rendering (used in the initial version).

+## Deployment

+- The server-side is deployed on **Heroku**.